 The core aspect of these attacks is that the attacker is exploiting how a target web application manages authentication.
 This is mainly dependent on whether the user of the target web application is still logged into the web application via their browser.
 For example, if I visited an online banking website that had CSRF vulnerabilities and remained logged in, and another website I visited had a CRSF attack on that banking site, the attack would be executed as if I had done it myself.
 This means the malicious website could now take advantage of the online banking web application’s features, such as transferring funds to another account, and could potentially steal all funds on my account through an embedded code on the iframe.
 Once the iframe is loaded on my browser, the code will be executed by the browser and thus, the funds will be taken and the attack successful.

 Identifying the Vulnerability and Prevention Methods

-The easiest way to identify if a web application would suffer from a CSRF attack is checking if each form and link has an unexpected and unpredictable token attached to each user.
-The forms and links in question should be those which focus on state-changing functions as they are the primary targets of the attacks.
+The easiest way to identify if a web application would suffer from a CSRF attack is by checking if each form and link has an unexpected and unpredictable token attached to each user.
+The forms and links in question should be those that focus on state-changing functions as they are the primary targets of the attacks.
 On the other hand, the CSRF tokens will make it difficult for a CSRF attack to be initiated as they will be associated with each user's session.
-They will be, at a minimum, unique to each user’s session or request and serves the purpose of authenticating that a request is indeed valid and from a user, not a malicious website.
+They will be, at a minimum, unique to each user’s session or request and serve the purpose of authenticating that a request is indeed valid and from a user, not a malicious website.

 Leave a comment